SEO letter A

 • What’s anchor text?

-Anchor text is the clickable words in a hyperlink (for example: “best running shoes”).
-Search engines use anchor text to understand the topic of the linked page, so keep it...
+Anchor text is the visible, clickable text of a hyperlink.
+Search engines use anchor text as a relevance signal to understand what the linked page is about, making it one...

 Read More